eeyjl11/kaggle_pcos_prediction_competition/README.md

 # Kaggle PCOS Prediction Competition Submission
 My code for the pcos prediction competition.
-Uses xgboost to rpedict possible presence of pcos.
+Uses xgboost to predict possible presence of pcos.